how responsible tourism can help support minority communities in northern Laos

 The Akha, Oma, and Lanten people live in small, often isolated communities in northern Laos and hope that tourism, done respectfully and thoughtfully, can help bring awareness of their existence to the rest of the world.
 It is also through responsible tourism that these kind, culturally rich communities hope to gain further economic opportunities.

-During my trip to Luang Namtha Province with Luang Namtha Tourism, I was given the unique opportunity to learn more about these ethnic minority cultures in Laos in an initiative with the tourism board to broaden the economic opportunities of these communities through tourism.
+During my trip to Luang Namtha Province with Luang Namtha Tourism, I was given the unique opportunity to learn more about these ethnic minority cultures in Laos in an initiative by the tourism board to broaden the economic opportunities of these communities through tourism.

 READ ON FOR MORE INFORMATION ON HOW YOUR TOURISM CAN HELP ELEVATE MINORITIES IN NORTHERN LAOS